 Go in groups.
 There is power in numbers.
 Ask your community members to attend with you.
-Every single person doesn't have to ask a question, but a larger show of support from more constituents can make an impression.
+Every single person doesn't have to ask a question, but a large show of support from more constituents can make an impression.

 Find staffers.
-Everyone will want to talk directly to their member, but speaking to the right staff person can be just as effective.
+Everyone will want to talk directly to their member but speaking to the right staff person can be just as effective.
 Staff do the background work on an issue before bringing a recommendation to their boss.
 Building a relationship with your member's staff is essential to your ongoing advocacy work.
-Before or after the town hall, approach a staffer and ask who's in charge of health care issues.
-Connect with the correct person, ask for their email address and follow up with more information.

 Leave educational handouts.
-Print out the educational handouts and give them to your legislator or a staffer after the meeting.
+Print out educational handouts and give them to your legislator or a staffer after the meeting.
 These will be helpful resources for the office to refer back to when it comes time for the member to vote on the issues.
-You also should ask for the staffer's email address so you can communicate.
-Remember, legislators don't give out their personal email addresses; you'll communicate through their staffers.
+You also should ask for the staffer's email address to you can communicate.
+You can email materials to a staffer if you attend a tele-town hall.

 Promise to follow up - and then do it.
 Reinforce your presence and comments by email or phone shortly after the town hall meeting.
-Lawmakers and staff conduct hundreds of events when they're in their home districts; it's important to remind them of who you are and what you're asking for.
-Use the sample thank you language on page 8 to compose your message.
-(Edit as needed!)
+Lawmakers and staff conduct hundreds of events when they're in their home districts.
+It's important to remind them of who you are and what you're asking for.